ansys/pydyna/README.rst

 There are 3 related packages here, pre and solver are all under the ansys/pydyna/ directory, while pyDPF is used for post-processing.

-pre contains highly abstracted APIs for setting up a LS-DYNA input deck, so far, it includes DynaMech, DynaIGA, DynaICFD, DynaSALE, DynaEM, DynaAirbag and so on.
+**pre** contains highly abstracted APIs for setting up a LS-DYNA input deck, so far, it includes DynaMech, DynaIGA, DynaICFD, DynaSALE, DynaEM, DynaAirbag and so on.

-solver contains code for interfacing with the LS-DYNA solver directly.
+**solver** contains code for interfacing with the LS-DYNA solver directly.
 As LS-DYNA is primarily a batch solver with very limited interactive capabilities, the code here is similarly limited.
 The target use case is that LS-DYNA will be running in a container environment such as Docker or Kubernetes.
 The code here then allows for pushing input files to the container, starting LS-DYNA and monitoring its progress, and retrieving results files.
+The api also allows changing the value of a load curve that is a function of time.

-The Data Processing Framework (DPF) is designed to provide numerical simulation users/engineers with a toolbox for accessing and transforming simulation data.
+The **Data Processing Framework (DPF)** is designed to provide numerical simulation users/engineers with a toolbox for accessing and transforming simulation data.
 DPF can access data from solver result files as well as several neutral formats (csv, hdf5, vtk, etc.).
 Various operators are available allowing the manipulation and the transformation of this data.
+Post processing of DYNA resluts can be performed using pyDPF.

 The Python `ansys-dpf-post` package provides a simplified Python interface to DPF, thus enabling rapid postprocessing without ever